Francisco Clavet

-1988-99: Debut on the professional tour, early career, middle career
+1988–99: Debut on the professional tour, early career, middle career

 Clavet turned pro in 1988 and won his first ATP singles title two years later at the Dutch Open in Hilversum.
 He won five consecutive matches to capture the title.
 He is one of the few people to accomplish this since 1978.
 (Leonardo Mayer was the last player to win five matches in a row, doing so at the 2017 German Open in Hamburg.)

 In 1991, he was among the top 30 players, and reached the semifinals in five different tournaments.

 Despite not winning a tournament, his best year was 1992, and resulted in his best ranking (No. 18).
 That year he reached the finals in Gstaad and San Marino, the semifinals in Philadelphia, Indian Wells, in Madrid, in Palermo and Athens, and the quarterfinals in Indianapolis, and in Schenectady.

 In 1993, his best result saw him reach the semifinals in Genoa.
 He lost to the eventual champion Thomas Muster.
 He reached the quarterfinals three times in clay-court tournaments.

 He played two finals, losing to Alberto Berasategui in 1994.
-In addition, he reached two semifinals in Athens and Buenos Aires, losing, again to the eventual winners (Alex Corretja and Alberto Berasategui).
+In addition, he reached two semifinals in Athens and Buenos Aires, losing, again to the eventual winners (Àlex Corretja and Alberto Berasategui).
 He also reached the quarterfinals in four clay-court tournaments.

 In 1995, he won the tournament of Sicilia (now played in the city of Palermo) and reached the semifinals in Mexico City, Porto, Umag and Montevideo.

 He won the Amsterdam Open in 1996 (defeating Younes El Aynaoui), and reached the semifinals in Mexico and Bologna.
 He also reached the quarterfinals in: Antwerp, Estoril, St. Pölten, Gstaad, Stuttgart, Bucharest, and Palermo.
 He had won in Sicilia the year before, but this time lost to Karim Alami.

 In 1997, he won two consecutive titles, Acapulco and Bogotá, which gave him a record of 19 wins/four losses from the US Open.
-He also played the final in Estoril losing to countryman Alex Corretja.
+He also played the final in Estoril losing to countryman Àlex Corretja.
 The same year he also reached two semifinals, Tashkent and Bucharest, but lost to Tim Henman and Richard Fromberg, respectively.
 The Tashkent tournament was played on a carpet surface, and his was the best performance of a Spanish male tennis player on this surface in 1997.